EarthSciTech/MOPSO/README.md

 Contributions are welcome.
 Feel free to contact me for code fixes and debugging.\
 Built between Mar 2024 - Dec 2024.\
 **Author: Amirsaman Rezaeyan**

+---
+Cite as:\
+Rezaeyan A. MOPSO: a Multi-Objective Particle Swarm Optimization Tool in Python with Function Evaluations Through Reservoir Simulators.
+2024. https://github.com/EarthSciTech/MOPSO